 While it may be a bit hard to find in some part of France it is best to have it in the region of Périgord!

 Tête de Veau

 As we previously mentioned, the French seem to not want to waste any part of the animal and this is yet another example of that.
-Tête de Veau is just as the name suggest the head, including the brain of a calf.
+Tête de Veau is just as the name suggests the head, including the brain of a calf.
 It can be eaten with the bone of the calf’s head or without.
-The dish can be cooked in a variety of ways, however it is often served with some type of sauce on the side.
+The dish can be cooked in a variety of ways, however, it is often served with some type of sauce on the side.
 It can also be served as both a hot meal or cold!

 Try it in Paris at: La Ravigot